Great Apps for Online Students

 Microsoft Teams

-Teams is a platform for group chats, web conferencing, calls, file sharing, and collaboration.
-It also integrates with other programs, like Asana and Evernote.
+Also available through Office 365, Teams is a platform for group chats, web conferencing, calls, file sharing, and collaboration.
+It also integrates with other programs, like Asana and OneNote.

 Increase your productivity.